Banks encourage strategic default by reducing FICO impact

 The thing that will cause the most trouble is the increasing DTI.
 That explains a lot of the price increase and is something that will have to come down.

-Astute Observation by Patrick Star
+2. Patrick Star

 You ever buy a place over in Phoenix, Dave?
 Sorry, I have not kept up with this blog much so not sure if anything has changed for you in the last year or so.
 Assuming you must have picked up a bargain by now?
-With the accelerated plunge of real estate in the desert, the low interest rate environment—- not to mention the “GO” signal on your area from everyone’s favorite house flipping bear, it would seem to be the right time.
+With the accelerated plunge of real estate in the desert, the low interest rate environment — not to mention the “GO” signal on your area from everyone’s favorite house flipping bear, it would seem to be the right time.

 So curious if you jumped in.
 And if not, when will be the right time?